chazzka/clanekcathedral/clanek.md

 This means that, for the above reasons, the ANN algorithm could not detect the class it had not seen before.

 ### Semi-supervised learning
-These findings lead us to the area of datamining, that is in the middle of supervised and unsupervised learning, the semi-supervised learning.
+These findings lead us to the area of datamining, which is in the middle of supervised and unsupervised learning the semi-supervised learning.
 Let us define the semi-supervised learning as follows.
-The semi-supervised learning in this context is a type of learning where we only have a part of the data labeled, and are interested in detecting, whether the data observed later fits in our label or not.
+Semi-supervised learning in this context is a type of learning where we only have a part of the data labeled and are interested in detecting whether the data observed later fits in our label or not.

 #### Novelty detection
 Novelty detection is a semi-supervised learning paradigm, where training data is not polluted by outliers, and we are interested in detecting whether a new observation is an outlier.